 How to challenge a reporter's decision

-You cannot appeal the decision because you disagree with it, but you can challenge the decision if you think there was important evidence that the reporter misunderstood or didn't take into account.
+You cannot appeal the decision because you disagree with it.
+You can challenge the decision if you think there was important evidence that the reporter misunderstood or did not take into account.

 If you want to challenge a reporter's decision: